Inflect logo

 FactorRating / DataNotes

-Disaster RiskLow (1.4/10) – as of September 2025Very low exposure to significant natural hazards.
+Disaster RiskLow (1.4/10) – as of September 2025Very low exposure to significant natural disasters, ensuring high uptime.

-Tax IncentivesNoDenmark does not offer specific tax incentives for data center operations.
+Tax IncentivesNoDenmark does not offer specific tax incentives for data center development.

-Sales Tax25% VAT – as of September 2025Standard national value-added tax rate applies to equipment and services.
+Sales Tax25% VAT – as of September 2025Standard Value Added Tax rate applied to goods and services.

 Network & Connectivity Ecosystem